Nirob-Barman/W3-Schools/Learn Google Sheets/GS Tutorial/004 GS Overview/readme.md

 ---
 The commands are the buttons that you use to do actions.

-Now, let's have a look at the Sheet.
-Soon you will be able to understand the relationship between the Ribbon and the Sheet, and you can make things happen.
+Now, let's have a look at the **Sheet**.
+Soon you will be able to understand the relationship between the **Ribbon** and the **Sheet**, and you can make things happen.

+The Sheet explained
+---
+The **Sheet** is a set of rows and columns.
+It forms the same pattern as we have in math exercise books, the rectangle boxes formed by the pattern are called **cells**.

+Values can be typed to cells.

+Values can be both numbers and letters: